isadri/inception/README.md

 ![Screenshot from 2024-02-16 16-49-40](https://github.com/isadri/inception/assets/116354167/0f1ba1c1-ab19-4fea-8d84-9a32007fd1cd)

 This content is the content you wrote in the `cont1` container.
-So, even we have deleted the `cont1` container, the `cont1_file` file didn't deleted because we've mounted it with a volume, and volumes are independent from containers life cycles.
+So, even we have deleted the `cont1` container, the `cont1_file` file didn't deleted because we've mounted it with a volume, and volumes are independent from a container lifecycle.

 ![Screenshot from 2024-02-17 10-28-30](https://github.com/isadri/inception/assets/116354167/755f377f-8abf-428e-b431-bf7e89a8f6eb)